Mestmaker Family

-The family name Mestmaker belonged to a Russian baronial family.
+The Mestmaker family is a Russian noble family of German origin, originally from Lübeck.
+Members of the family held the title of Baron in the Russian Empire.
+The family went extinct in 1909.

 History

-The name can be traced back to Ivan Ivanovich Mestmaker (German Johann von Mestmacher; 1732-1805), who was the resident minister under the Prince-bishop of Lübeck, later envoy to Dresden.
+The name can be traced back to Ivan Ivanovich Mestmaker (German Johann von Mestmacher; 1732–1805), who was the resident minister under the Prince-bishop of Lübeck, later envoy to Dresden.
 He was elevated to baronial level in 1777.

 The name is included in the noble Matricula of the Courland Governorate and in the V part of the pedigree book of the Podolian Governorate.